mlflow/mlflow/docs/source/index.rst

 `LLMs <llms/index.html>`_
 -------------------------

 Explore the comprehensive LLM-focused native support in MLflow.
-From **MLflow AI Gateway** to the **Prompt Engineering UI** and native LLM-focused MLflow flavors like
+From **MLflow Deployments for LLMs** to the **Prompt Engineering UI** and native LLM-focused MLflow flavors like
 **open-ai**, **transformers**, and **sentence-transformers**, the tutorials and guides here will help to get you started in leveraging the benefits of these powerful natural language deep learning models.
 You'll learn how MLflow simplifies both using LLMs and developing solutions that leverage LLMs.
 Important tasks such as prompt development, evaluation of prompts, comparison of